 Rowena – Secretary

 Role: My role as Secretary is to organise the AGM and committee meetings.

 Why I joined: I joined WTC to meet new people and improve my swim stroke, running and cycling.
 You definitely don’t have to be fast to join but I’m faster now that I have!
 The people are awesome too.

 Role: I organise the social side of the club – monthly socials, post-event celebrations and attending the season’s official club races.

 Why I joined: I joined WTC to get into triathlon and share the experience with others.
 I had never competed in any triathlon before joining the club.
 The coaches gave me the confidence and technical tips to attack my first Sprint Triathlon (AJ Bell) earlier on in the year and I absolutely loved it!
-I have now signed up for my first Half-ironman which I aim to complete next May 2018!
+I’ve now completed several events including a Half Ironman!

 Des – Special Events

 Role: Arranging regular events for the club which try to focus on at least one area of triathlon!

 Why I joined: I grew up playing rugby and did my first triathlon in 2013 when my friends peer pressured me into doing London Triathlon with them.
 When I crossed the finish line I was hooked and went on to do Olympic distance, Half Iron and Ironman in successive years after that.
 I learned to swim pretty much from scratch, hadn’t been on a bike in years and wasn’t fond of running anything over 400 metres so there is hope for us all!

 Role: I recently moved to the area and would really like WTC to make the most of the people and places in the area.
 As such, I am responsible for securing discounts on local races, encouraging participation from different parts of the community and am always open to suggestions!